jdereg/groovy-io/README.md

     }

 ### Debugging
-Instead of doing `System.out.println()` debugging, call `GroovyJsonWriter.objectToJson(obj)` and dump that String out.
-It will reveal the object in all it's glory.
+Instead of doing `println` debugging, call `GroovyJsonWriter.objectToJson(obj)` and print that String out.
+It will reveal the object graph in all it's glory.

 ### Pretty-Printing JSON
 Use `GroovyJsonWriter.formatJson()` API to format a passed in JSON string to a nice, human readable format.
 Also, when writing JSON data, use the `GroovyJsonWriter.objectToJson(o, args)` API, where args is a `Map` with a key of `GroovyJsonWriter.PRETTY_PRINT` and a value of 'true' (`boolean` or `String`).
 When run this way, the JSON written by the `GroovyJsonWriter` will be formatted in a nice, human readable format.